Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Support for UK-GDPR / PECR and ICO Guidelines - United Kingdom.
 * Support for PIPEDA and CASL - Canada.
 * Support for Privacy Act 1988 & Australian Privacy Principles
+* Support for POPIA, the South African Protection of Personal Information Act
 * Multilanguage support for the cookie notice and legal documents.
 * 9 Default languages.
 English, German, Dutch, French, Italian, Spanish, Norwegian, Greek and Czech.
 Formal and Informal if available.
 * Premium Support from our amazing team.